 Our audit business is fundamental to our strategy and brand.
 We continue to invest in continuous improvement in audit quality through new systems and technology, risk processes and learning and development for our people.

-I'm proud of the role we're playing in opening discussion about audit quality in Israel and welcome the opportunity to keep the conversation going through our Transparency Report.
+I am proud of the role we are playing in encouraging discussions about audit quality in Israel and welcome the opportunity to keep the conversation going through our Transparency Report.

 Looking forward